 - Type of Stop: Short walk to viewpoint

-Peyto Lake is right off the Icefields Parkway and a must stop along the famed highway.
-It’s the perfect place to come and enjoy the stellar Banff National Park views in both winter and summer.
-The Peyto Lake viewpoint is about a 10-minute hike from the parking area and is a must-stop on any Icefields Parkway itinerary.
+Peyto Lake is right off the Icefields Parkway and is a must-stop along the famed highway.
+It’s the perfect place to come and enjoy the stellar Banff National Park views in winter and summer.
+The Peyto Lake viewpoint is a 10-minute hike from the parking area and a must-stop.

 Waterfowl Lakes